lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

 A screenshot of the search query result, showing the multiple observations of 3 solar system objects from the user-uploaded table - those can be seen as the clustered points.

 1.8.
 Now, hit the back button and return to the search query page.
 For a second example, now also set a "Temporal" constraint for the search by clicking the box (leaving the Spatial box also checked).
 This example demonstrates how to know if there were moving objects identified in the survey at these coordinates on a specific night (for this example, pick a day for which it is known that this is the case from the mjd column of the user-supplied catalog).
-Click the Temporal box and make sure the "temporal column" box contains "midPointMjdTai" (referring again to the column in the DP0.3 DiaSource table to use for temporal matching).
+Click the "Temporal" box and make sure the "temporal column" box contains "midPointMjdTai" (referring again to the column in the DP0.3 DiaSource table to use for temporal matching).
 Click the MJD specification and enter an MJD range (start date 62000 and end date 63000, a range that we know our sample objects was observed in the catalog).
 The search returns an observation of 4 unique solar system objects, one of which is observed twice during the MJD range.

 1.9.
 It can be useful to save the search for later.
 In this case it can be automated with search query commands that are output by the "populate and edit ADQL query" button.
 Repeat Step 1.7, but instead of hitting the "search" button, hit the "populate and edit ADQL" button on the bottom right.
 This will navigate to the "advanced ADQL interface" where the reproducible search code snippet to perform the search (e.g. in a notebook) is shown on the right.
 In the schema browser on the left, the name of the user-supplied catalog is displayed as a searchable table under TAP_UPLOAD.